bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 ### Setting up the abandoned cart route

-To point the abandoned cart email notification link to your headless storefront, set up a `recover_abandoned_cart` site route.
+To point the abandoned cart notification link to your headless storefront, set up a `recover_abandoned_cart` site route.
 BigCommerce will use this route to send shoppers to the abandoned cart page on your headless storefront.

 A channel site ID is required for this operation.
 If you do not know your channel site ID, you can retrieve it by sending a `GET` request to the [Get a Channel Site](https://developer.bigcommerce.com/api-reference/store-management/channels/channel-site/get-channel-site) endpoint.